Authors: Shashwat Chitnis and Richard Cosgrove

 High fastball rate: 36% with Twins, 43% with Astros

-Another weakness that Scott has, is his repertoire of pitches.
+Another weakness that Scott has is his repertoire of pitches.
 He only uses a fastball and slider.
 In order to be more effective against hitters, he needs to be able to develop a better array of pitches that get hitters off balance.
-Scott needs to have pitches that come out of his hand looking like a fastball but then changes direction.
+Scott needs to have pitches that come out of his hand, looking like a fastball but then changes direction.
 He needs to develop another pitch that can be thrown down in the zone like a sinker, splitter, or changeup.
 A prime example of another hard-throwing lefty who is similar to Scott is Felipe Vazquez.
 Vazquez has an average fastball of 98 mph (Scott 97 mph) with a Bauer Unit of 26.06 (Scott 24.9).
-Very similar fastballs while both also throwing sliders with Bauer Units of above 30 (Vazquez 31.67) (Scott 30.02).
+Very similar fastballs while both are also throwing sliders with Bauer Units of above 30 (Vazquez 31.67) (Scott 30.02).
 The difference between Vazquez’s success (2.83 career ERA) and Scott’s (5.56 career ERA) is that Vazquez uses the top of the zone more due to his high spin rate, but also has to do with the fact that Vazquez has a changeup to go along with his fastball and slider.
 Scott’s fastball batting average against on his fastball is .368.
 Despite having similar fastballs, Vazquez only gets hits at .286, a drop off from Vazquez because he is able to use his other pitches to get outs.
 Although, .286 is still high.
 He has success because he is able to use his slider and changeup more than his fastball.
 Adding this pitch to Scotts’ toolbox will allow him will decrease his use of his fastball which is relatively not effective.
 Scott would benefit from Edgertronic cameras to assist with designing a changeup or splitter.
 The use of the camera would allow him to work on his arm slot consistency which would make him more similar to Vazquez.

-As Mike Elias, former Astros assistant GM now takes the helm as the new Orioles GM, the future seems to be bright.
+As Mike Elias, former Astros assistant GM, now takes the helm as the new Orioles GM, the future seems to be bright.
 As Elias oversaw scouting and player development while in Houston.
 He was very successful in those roles, rebuilding one of the worst organizations in baseball (2012) to now one of the best, he now plans to do the same in Baltimore.
-The beginning of that rebuild has already started with Elias bringing on former Houston sabermetric analyst; Sig Mejdal.
-Just as Mejdal did in Houston with the “Nerd Cave”, he will build an analytical department from scratch to produce a winning organization.
-Mejdal will be able to analysis players unlike Baltimore has before; using analytics to find/develop undervalued players despite what the gut feeling might be.
+The beginning of that rebuild has already started with Elias bringing on former Houston sabermetric analyst, Sig Mejdal.
+Just as Mejdal did in Houston with the “Nerd Cave,” he will build an analytical department from scratch to produce a winning organization.
+Mejdal will be able to analysis players, unlike Baltimore has before, using analytics to find/develop undervalued players despite what the gut feeling might be.
 Elias and Mejdal will be able to take the “Cardinal Way” they learned in St. Louis and the player development practices used to rebuild Houston to start a new chapter in Charm City.